Hungary's LGBTQ community: 'We are afraid of losing everything' | DW | 22.07.2021

 Tibor Stefan-Racz, a well-known gay author who frequently addresses LGBTQ issues in his books for young adults, told DW in an email that he plans to "leave the country if Fidesz [Orban's party] wins the elections again in 2022."

 "It [the law] unites many people who oppose it.
-Now we are finally visible," said Nagy, adding he hopes many people will take to the streets for the Budapest Pride March on July 24.
+Now we are finally visible," Nagy said, adding that he hopes many people will take to the streets for the Budapest Pride March on July 24.

 Meanwhile, the Hungarian government has remained unimpressed by growing opposition to its law and dismissed any criticism as an "international hate campaign against Hungary."